 - Business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you.

 - Advertisers and advertising networks that require the data to select and serve relevant adverts to you and others.
-We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users.
+We do not disclose information about identifiable individuals to our advertisers, but we may provide them with anonymised, aggregated information about our users.

 - Analytics and search engine providers that assist us in the improvement and optimisation of our site.

 - We may disclose your personal information to third parties in the following circumstances:

 - In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.